elastic/apm-integration-testing/README.md

 ### Jaeger

-APM Server can work as a drop-in replacement for a Jaeger collector and ingest traces directly from a Jaeger agent via gRPC, or from a Jaeger client via HTTP/Thrift (deprecated).
+APM Server can work as a drop-in replacement for a Jaeger collector and ingest traces directly from a Jaeger agent via gRPC.

-#### gRPC

-To test gRPC, start apm-integration-testing, run the Jaeger Agent, and start the Jaeger hotrod demo:
+To test Jaeger/gRPC, start apm-integration-testing, run the Jaeger Agent, and start the Jaeger hotrod demo:

 ```
 ./scripts/compose.py start 7.13 \